 Cryptolect creation strategies (Argots, Part 1B)

 Have you ever wanted to create your own argot but didn’t know how?
-I made one called Canargy and discussed why I did so as well as presenting some of the results in Part 1 of this series.
+I made one called Canargy and discussed why I did so, as well as presenting some of the results in Part 1 of this series.
 This time, let’s look at the details of its production.

 Returning to argots, they exist around the world and have for some time.
 Apart from the English Thieves’ Cant (which I’ll refer to simply as Cant going forward) I mentioned in Part 1, there are others: Rotwelsch, Germanesco, and Šatrovački (шатровачки), to name a few.
 They share some properties of pidgins, creoles, jargons, and slangs, but there are a few things that distinguish an argot from these.

 The first is the argot’s crypto-ludic function, or how the language disguises meanings; this is also done as a kind of linguistic game—many words are jokes or puns.
 Another, more important function has been described as connivance, but drives at group belongingness and exclusion of others.
-A third distinguishing feature of argots is their changeability: essentially, as one of these languages’ words become absorbed into the mainstream language, as they typically do, they must continually be replaced or the argot loses its connivance function, and so ultimately its usefulness.
+A third distinguishing feature of argots is their changeability: essentially, as one of these languages’ words become absorbed into the mainstream language, as they typically do, they must continually be replaced or the argot loses its connivance function, and so, ultimately its usefulness.

-Because of the unique character of argots, philologists, linguists, writers, and many others have been very interested in understanding and documenting them for some time: Cervantes includes words and phrases of Germanesco in his short story, “Rinconete y Cortadillo”,¹ around the turn of the 17th century, and Victor Hugo researched the French argot of his time extensively for Les Misérables, placing it into the mouths of Gavroche and others of the Parisian lower classes, as well as including a proto-Tolkienesque appendix on argot in the book.
+Because of the unique character of argots, philologists, linguists, writers, and many others have been very interested in understanding and documenting them for some time: Cervantes includes words and phrases of Germanesco in his short story, “Rinconete y Cortadillo”,¹ around the turn of the 17th century, and Victor Hugo researched the French argot of his time extensively for Les Misérables, placing it into the mouths of Gavroche and others of the Parisian lower classes, as well as including a proto-Tolkienesque digression on argot in the book.²

 Linguistically, an argot is a variant of a language, somewhat like a dialect, where syntax remains intact but vocabulary is transformed.
-Words in an argot tend to take on the phonology and later, orthography (which in turn can further alter phonology) of the parent language.
+Words in an argot tend to take on the phonology and, later, orthography (which in turn can further alter phonology) of the parent language.
 They are voracious borrowers from other languages—clearly a good way to disguise meaning—and use words of the parent tongue as well, but in unusual senses.
 An example of the former in Cant would be: